Health and Wellbeing

 What exactly is a ‘slipped disc’?

 Did you know that an estimated 80% of the population worldwide will, once in their lives, experience lower back pain?
 A major cause of this pain can be a slipped disc in the spine.
-In today’s blog our Bodyset physiotherapist Vas is here to explain the structure of the spine and what the term ‘slipped disc’ means.
-He’ll also explain how physiotherapy can help in treating, preventing and protecting against this type of pain.
+In today’s blog we explain the structure of the spine and what the term ‘slipped disc’ means.
+We also explain how physiotherapy can help in treating, preventing and protecting against this type of pain.

 The structure of the spinal column